ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 Unique on Azure:

 - Azure Files integration (Storage account integration)
-- Free tier cluster
+- Different tier clusters (SLA backed)

 [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html) and [Azure AKS](https://learn.microsoft.com/en-us/azure/aks/integrations) both provide a set of add-ons on top of their standard Kubernetes offering.
 Both add-on lists are focussed on integrating their own services into the cluster.
 A few add-ons worth investigating are AWS Distro for OpenTelemetry (EKS), Open Service Mesh (AKS) and KEDA (AKS).

-### Conclusion
+# Conclusion

-The out-of-the-box experience for both services is quite different, but in line with the general experience on both platforms.
+The out-of-the-box experience for both services is quite different, but in line with the general experience on the platforms.

 AWS's EKS implementation feels focussed on providing the right building blocks to create a great platform.
 It supports a high level of customization and provides many integration points with other AWS services.